nhayward/book-light-editorial/pages/04.testimonials/_testimonials/boxes.md

     -
         package: false
         content: "><span class=\"first-character\">I</span>n Carly’s developmental editing of my novel, she dealt with issues, both large and small.
 Chronology, plot consistency, character motivation, authentic dialogue, point of view, word choices, etc. I appreciated the exhaustive detail and acuteness of her perceptions, but even more than that, I especially valued her understanding of my intent and my overall vision.
 She kept true to my vision for the novel and helped greatly in turning that vision into a reality.\n\n-Danny Davis, Historical YA author\n"
+    -
+        package: false
+        content: "><span class=\"first-character\">A</span>fter querying three manuscripts and filling numerous folders with unfinished drafts, I realized I needed some help.
+In 2022, I entered \\#RevPit with a story I couldn’t let go of no matter how hard I tried.
+I had the privilege of meeting Carly through \\#10Queries when she offered feedback on my work.
+That was the moment my querying journey altered course.\n\nI can say without a doubt that working with Carly changed the trajectory of my writing and my life.
+Carly arranged a call to discuss my querying materials and to brainstorm on how to make them stronger and more marketable while staying true to my story.
+For starters, she helped categorize the genre and find stronger comp titles.
+Also, she gave me specific, actionable guidance on how to strengthen my query letter, synopsis, and first fifty pages.\n\nWhen I re-entered the query trenches last autumn, I noticed an immediate difference.
+I received more partial and full requests than I’d experienced with any other manuscript.
+Within a month of querying my revised materials, I signed with a literary agent.\n\nCarly is kind, honest, insightful, and a brilliant editor.
+I absolutely love working her!\n\n-Jennifer Thé, Gothic Fiction Writer"
 routable: false
 visible: false
 title: 'Testimonial Boxes'